tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: In 2008, British celebrity chef Gordon Ramsay believes he almost died after suffering what accident in Iceland while filming?
 - **Correct Answer:** Slipping off a cliff, and nearly drowning in icy water
-- Crash landing when arriving at Keflavôiacute;k airport
+- Crash landing when arriving at Keflavík airport
 - A minor car accident in a snowstorm
 - Being served under-cooked chicken at his hotel